Seoul: Cheonggyecheon, an Eco-Park at the Middle of the City

 While Cheonggyecheon ends at the mighty Han River, its starting point is at the fountain and artificial waterfalls near Sejong Daero.
 The system is illuminated at night.
 Water flows from here all day, pumped from the Han River (you read it right, it gets water from the Han using a pumping system) as well as from its tributaries and the groundwater from subway stations.

 During intense rains, Cheonggyecheon also serves as a floodway.
-Flood doors are strategically placed along the stream, as well as warnings in Korean and English warning people should this stream is used to drain excessive rain water.
+Flood doors are strategically placed along the stream, as well as warnings in Korean and English warning people should this stream is used to drain excess rainwater.

 The stream and its surroundings are clean, and its waters virtually clear.
-Aside from some leaves there are hardly any trash along the stream.
+Aside from some leaves, there is hardly any trash along the stream.
 It shows how Koreans care for their surroundings, and among these things is to place trash only in designated places.

 Through the lessons of the Cheonggyecheon, Koreans have long learned that progress is not all about cars and factories.
 Progress is nothing without giving consideration to the environment.
 And as our hometown Manila becoming more and more crowded, and traffic becoming a chronic problem even at night, it is high time for our government to look to Seoul for an inspiration.